fredie7/machine__learning/movie_suggestion_app/README.md

-## A movie suggestion app implemented using Machine Learning
+## A Movie Suggestion App Implemented Using Cosine Similarity.

 #### This made use of a collection of data, spanning various column features